 Basics of OOP

-Object-oriented Programming (usually abbreviated as OOP) is a coding strategy that sets Java apart from many other popular languages, such as Python.
+Object-Oriented Programming (usually abbreviated as OOP) is a coding strategy that sets Java apart from many of its predecessors and compatriot languages.

 Object-Oriented Programming is dividing up your code into Classes, whose data can be accessed by their Objects.
 It'll make more sense later.